Skip to Content

 The lone Wanaka Tree during the day

 Unfortunately, the tree has lost a few branches since this photo.
-The worst part is it was vandalized!
+The worst part is that it was vandalized!

 Easily the most famous tree in New Zealand, if not, the Southern Hemisphere.
 The Wanaka Tree tells a story of resilience, it has stood the test of time despite flooding and storms in the area.
 The ‘Tree’ as it is known locally, is extremely photogenic – with the Southern Alps standing proudly in the background.

 Aim to get to the Tree for sunrise or sunset for the best photo opp.
-The Wanaka Tree is a short walk from the town center, it is located along the Lakefront at Roy’s Bay – look for the crowds gathered at the far end of the lake and you’ve found it.
+The Wanaka Tree is a short walk from the town center, it is located along the Lakefront at Roy’s Bay – look for the crowds gathered at the far end of the lake, and you’ve found it.

 This tree even has its own hashtag #thatwanakatree.